-Traditionally I would spend the holidays with my extended family but because of how things were around our marriage I couldn’t do that for our first ever Christmas.
-Instead, we made it ourselves, in our one-room apartment, with a very low budget and some hand made decorations.
+Traditionally I would spend the holidays with either of our families but because of how things were around our marriage, and because his side of the family is on the other side of the continent, we couldn’t do that for our first-ever Christmas.
+Instead, we made it ourselves, in our one-room apartment, with a very low budget and some handmade decorations.
 And let me tell you, it was incredible!

 It was fun and exciting not only because it was the first time I planned things out to this extent but also because my husband hadn’t celebrated the infamous birth of Christ since he comes from a culture of Judaism.

 I started the day with something I had not done before properly, rice porridge.
-It is one of the traditions here in Finland to have some of this creamy goodness with an almond hidden into it.
-Whoever gets the almond is supposed to have better luck the coming year (Mr. Vana tried his best to dig through the porridge to cheat at finding the plum but in the end, I managed to get it on my plate in glorious victory).
-People can also make things such as plum or raisin soup to go with it but I decided against it since neither of us really enjoys such things, cinnamon-sugar all the way for this girl!
+It is one of the traditions here in Finland to have some of this creamy goodness with an almond hidden in it.
+Whoever gets the almond is supposed to have better luck the coming year (Mr. Vana tried his best to dig through the porridge to cheat at finding the almond but in the end, I managed to get it on my plate in glorious victory).
+People can also make things such as plum or raisin soup to go with it but I decided against it since neither of us really enjoys such things, it’s cinnamon and sugar for this Fair Lady!

 After the meal, I started making some decorations.